Privacy infrastructure • Controlled access • Community support

 Network

-Public-facing analysis on surveillance, civil liberties, platform risk, and policy shifts that affect community safety and digital infrastructure.
+Updates and analysis on surveillance, civil liberties, platform risk, policy shifts, and digital infrastructure.

-Broadcast capacity outside the usual platform choke points, built for streams, updates, signal boosts, and community media experiments.
+Broadcast capacity for streams, updates, signal boosts, and unfiltered community media.

 Signal Defense Kit